simonduf/jchart2d-code/readme-binaries.txt

 * Scale value to 0 and print a warning on the console if a logarithmic axis is used and a value is < 1.
-  (Instead of letting an exception go to the awt paint thread).
+  (Instead of letting an exception go to the awt paint thread). o Binaries are now compiled with 1.4 option against java 1.5.0_07-b03.

 jchart2d-2.0.0 - May, 31th, 2006